 It is also a good idea to set up a room or area in the new house where your cat can be whilst you sort out all your boxes.
-Just somewhere that your cat can relax, have a drink and some food, litter tray and space to have a bit of a mooch about.
+Just somewhere that your cat can relax, have a drink and some food, a litter tray, and space to have a bit of a mooch about.

-When you arrive at the property, pop the cat carrier in the room that is specially set up for the cat, open it and sit quietly and calmly with your cat for a bit.
-No need to interact with them just let them acclimatise to their new surroundings.
+When you arrive at the property, pop the cat carrier in the room that is specially set up for the cat, open it, and sit quietly and calmly with your cat for a bit.
+No need to interact with them just let them acclimatize to their new surroundings.
 It’s best to keep the cat in this room until they seem to be relaxed and comfortable.
 If they look uneasy and are easily spooked, then they are not ready to explore the rest of the house.
 It can take a few days for them to settle in, so perseverance is key.